MicrosoftDocs/entra-docs/docs/identity/authentication/concept-system-preferred-multifactor-authentication.md

 ### Authentication method feature configuration properties

-By default, system-preferred MFA is [Microsoft managed](concept-authentication-default-enablement.md#microsoft-managed-settings) and disabled during preview.
-After generally availability, the Microsoft managed state default value will change to enable system-preferred MFA.
+By default, system-preferred MFA is [Microsoft managed](concept-authentication-default-enablement.md#microsoft-managed-settings) and enabled.
 | Property | Type | Description |
 |----------|------|-------------|
 | excludeTarget | featureTarget | A single entity that is excluded from this feature. <br>You can only exclude one group from system-preferred MFA, which can be a dynamic or nested group.|